 I know some people pride themselves on avoiding processed stuff and using only foods in their most natural and whole state.
 I wish I could be like that but I’m not, at least not yet.
 Maybe when I’ve retired, have my dream kitchen built and have a flourishing garden in the backyard.
 Sure there are some nutrients lost during food processing, but the benefits of having a still pretty nutritious meal ready in 20 minutes that tastes fantastic is just too convincing for me not to reach for canned, jarred and frozen items.
 Look for no salt added or low sodium versions whenever possible.
 You can add personalized flavors with herbs and spices later on!

 My version of a high protein vegan chili shown below is an example.
 It’s far from fancy, more of an everyday after-a-long-exhausting-day kind of meal.
-Because everything is cooked and ready to eat, you can throw the ingredients into a pan and heat for 20 minutes (or longer if you like).
+Because almost everything is ready to eat, you can throw the ingredients into a pan and heat for 20 minutes (or longer if you like).
 The following recipe makes 3-6 servings, depending on how hungry you are!

 - 1 large can red kidney beans (no salt added if possible), drained